jcreamer898/webpack-es6-lab/slides/content/slides.md

 ```

 * Looks for all JS except modules
-* Can pass query params to all loaders
+* Can pass query params to all loaders to set options
 * Allows for ALL ES6 and ES7 features with `stage=0`

 ---